top of page

 Objectives of the Project:

-The overall goal of this project is to offer vulnerable young people in Uttarakhand and Belgium opportunities for a successful future through training, coaching and exchange.
+The overall goal of this project is to offer vulnerable young people in Uttarakhand opportunities for a successful future through training, coaching and exchange.
 The long-term impact sought through the training, internships and additional initiatives is that youth become leaders in their own sphere, and some become entrepreneurs.

 2nd-batch_30-participants--skill-develop